bagindokemas/APR/README.md

 several knowledge graph completion algorithms, including those claimed to be correct by the triple classification service.

 Our somehow surprising results suggest that the above schema-less assumption might need to be reconsidered.

+* APR now is being under review as demo paper on the CIKM 2018 (http://www.cikm2018.units.it/).